Azrienlabs/Az-Core/MIGRATION.md

 ---

-Welcome to Rise Framework v2.0! 🚀
+Welcome to Arc Framework v2.0! 🚀